r-cemper/swaggertools-DBfree/README.md

 # Snapshot of free disk space
-It's an example for the External Languages Contest 2025
+It's a follow on to my previous package  [DBfree](https://github.com/r-cemper/DBfree)
 ### The idea
-An independent external Python module connects to IRIS using
+As DeepSee in IRIS can display tables and graphics in a dashboard, I tried to fill
-IRIS Native API for Python collects disk data and transforms
+in the actual DB parameters and to visualize them.
-the findings in a barchart and a table with numeric details.
+Short summary:
-Data collection happens inside IRIS, graphics are prepared in Python
+It is possible and an intersting exercise to misuse DepSee as graphic viewer.
-The final results are embedded in a CSP page.
+As in the previous package, all is running from a CSP page
 <img src="https://github.com/r-cemper/DKfree/blob/master/dkfree1.jpg">

 ### Prerequisites